JamesYZFR1/PC-Parts-Price-Notifier/README.md

 State and logs:
 - The workflow commits updates to `seen_posts.txt` back to the repository so the bot won’t re-alert on the same posts.
 - The local `run_log.txt` on your PC will NOT update when the workflow runs in the cloud.
 Instead, each run uploads the workflow's `run_log.txt` as a downloadable artifact named `run_log` (kept for 14 days).
 Open a workflow run → Artifacts to download.

+### Manually trigger test or dry-run from Actions

+The workflow supports a Run mode input when you click "Run workflow":

+- normal: runs on schedule or manual trigger and sends real alerts
+- test: runs `--test` to send a single test notification (useful to verify your webhook and role mention)
+- dry-run: runs `--dry-run` to list matches without sending notifications

+Note on secrets visibility: GitHub hides secret values.
+When you edit the `APPRISE_URLS` secret it will appear empty in the UI—that’s normal.
+Paste a new value to rotate/replace it; you cannot view the old value.

 ## Avoid local Git conflicts